cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/cluster_manager.md

 ## Cluster Manager
 The purpose of the Cluster Manager package is to automate the procedure of installing a {{< param product_name >}}
 cluster on existing VMs.
-The following article will guide you through the different steps of easily installing a {{< param product_name >}} cluster on either three or nine VMs.
+The following article will guide you through the different steps of easily installing a {{< param product_name >}} cluster on either 3 or 9 VMs.

 ## Installation

-### Choosing a cluster configuration
+### Choosing a Cluster Configuration
 Before using the  Cluster Manager package you must prepare a set of VMs for your cluster.
 The Cluster Manager package supports all cloud providers and the following configurations:

-* Fully distributed cluster (9 VMs).
+* Fully distributed cluster (9 VMs)
-* Compact cluster (3 VMs).
+* Compact cluster (3 VMs)
-* Fully distributed cluster with an external DB (6 VMs).
+* Fully distributed cluster with an external DB (6 VMs)
-* Compact cluster with an external DB (3 VMs).
+* Compact cluster with an external DB (3 VMs)

 {{% note %}}
 * The Cluster Manager package is currently supported over CentOS and RHEL.
 * Please follow the [prerequisites and sizing guidelines]({{< relref "cloudify_manager/premium/fully_distributed/requirments/capacity_and_planning.md#cloudify-cluster" >}}) and generate the required number of VMs according to the mentioned spec.
-* A load-balancer is required for load distribution over the managers.
+* A load balancer is required for load distribution over the managers.
 The setup will expect a load balancer address.
 The Cluster Manager package does not install the load balancer.
 {{% /note %}}

-### Installing the Cluster Manager package
+### Installing the Cluster Manager Package
 You can run the Cluster Manager package from one of the cluster's VMs, or from a different host in the cluster network.
 You can install the package either by using an RPM or by using `pip install`:

-#### Installing using an RPM
+#### Installing Using an RPM
 Run the following command:
 ```bash
 sudo yum install -y http://repository.cloudifysource.org/cloudify/cloudify-cluster-manager/1.0.13/ga-release/cloudify-cluster-manager-1.0.13-ga.el7.x86_64.rpm
 ```

-#### Installing using pip install
+#### Installing Using pip Install
 ```bash
 pip install cloudify-cluster-manager
 ```

-## Using the Cluster Manager package
+## Using the Cluster Manager Package
 Once the VMs are ready, using the Cluster Manager package to build the cluster consists of three steps:

-1. Generating a cluster configuration file template based on the cluster topology you wish to deploy.
+1. Generate a cluster configuration file template based on the cluster topology you wish to deploy.
-2. Filling in the generated file with the relevant information.
+2. Fill in the generated file with the relevant information.
-3. Running the cluster installation based on the completed configuration file.
+3. Run the cluster installation based on the completed configuration file.

-### Generating a configuration file
+### Generating a Configuration File
 Generating the configuration file is done using the command:

 ```bash